adrianskelton/project-2/README.md

 ## Bugs

-When username is entered in modal userimage dissapears
+When username is entered in modal userimag e dissapears

 ## Credits

 ### Code Used
+Tip to over-ride bootstrap modal css https://stackoverflow.com/questions/20854035/is-it-possible-to-customize-style-of-bootstrap-modal

 ### Content